1,000+ Opportunities

 FVPSA Grant Programs include: Non-Competitive Mandatory/Formula Grants State and Territorial Formula Grants Native American Tribes Formula Grants State and Territory Domestic Violence Coalitions Grants Competitive Discretionary Grants Specialized Services to Abused Parents and their Children Training and Technical Assistance Resource Centers Grants National Domestic Violence Hotline Grant OFVPS Notice of Standing Funding Opportunity Domestic Violence Shelter/Support Services States/Territories 2024-2026 (PDF) Applications Due - 01/31/2025 OFVPS Notice of Standing Funding Opportunity to State Domestic Violence Coalitions 2024-2026 (PDF) Applications Due - 01/31/2025 OFVPS Notice of Standing Funding Domestic Violence Shelter/Supportive Services/Grants to Native American Tribes 2024-2026 (PDF) Applications Due - 01/31/2025 FY25 FVPSA State & Territories Grant Awards (PDF) FY25 DV SSAPC NCC Grant Award Recipients (PDF) FY25 DV Resource CTR & HL Grant Awards (PDF) FY25 DV Coalition Grant Award Recipients (PDF) FY25 FVPSA Tribes & Tribal Organizations Grant Awards (PDF) 2024 Specialized Services for Abused Parents and Their Children (SSAPC) Grant Awards 2024 Specialized Services for Abused Parents and Their Children (SSAPC) Grant Awards (PDF) 2024 FVPSA State and Territories Grant Awards (PDF) 2024 FVPSA Tribes and Tribal Grant Awards (PDF) 2024 FVPSA State Domestic Violence Coalition Grant Awards (PDF) 2023 FVPSA State and Territories Grant Awards (PDF) 2023 Tribes and Tribal Grant Awards (PDF) 2023 FVPSA State Domestic Violence Coalition Grant Awards (PDF) 2023 Discretionary Grant Awards (PDF) 2023 FVPSA Hurricanes Fiona and Ian Domestic Violence Disaster Assistance Supplemental Funding States Territories - 2023 FVPSA Hurricanes Fiona and Ian Supplemental Funding Awards Table (PDF) Tribes - 2023 FVPSA Hurricanes Fiona and Ian Supplemental Funding Awards Table (PDF) Coalitions - 2023 FVPSA Hurricanes Fiona and Ian Supplemental Funding Awards Table (PDF) 2022 Grants for Domestic Violence Shelter and Supportive Services /Grants to States and Territories, Tribes and Tribal Organizat (PDF) 2022 Domestic Violence Discretionary Grants (PDF) 2022 American Rescue Plan (ARP) Supplemental Funding for FVPSA Grantees (PDF) 2022 Grants to State Domestic Violence Coalitions (PDF) FY 2021 FVPSA Grant Awards 2021 FVPSA States and Territories Grant Awards 2021 FVPSA Tribes and Tribal Organizations Grant Awards 2021 FVPSA State and Territory Domestic Violence Coalition Grant Awards FY 2020 CARES Act Supplemental Awards for States — View an archived webinar on the FVPSA CARES Act application process (webinar password 3Ss5QKHJ) FY 2020 CARES Act Supplemental Awards for Tribes — View an archived webinar on the FVPSA CARES Act application process (webinar password 3Ss5QKHJ) FY 2020 CARES Act Supplemental Awards for State Domestic Violence Coalitions — View an archived webinar on the FVPSA CARES Act application process (webinar password cPkqZ9mp) FY 2020 Family Violence Prevention and Services State and Territory Grant Awards FY 2020 State Domestic Violence Coalition Grant Awards FY 2020 Family Violence Prevention and Services Tribal Grant Awards National Domestic Violence Hotline Award Alaska Native Tribal Resource Center on Domestic Violence (ANTRC) Award Specialized Services for Abused Parents and Children (SSAPC) Demonstration Grant Cohort II Awards

-Based on current listing details, eligibility includes: Community-based nonprofit organizations in Ohio providing emergency shelter and supportive services for victims of family/domestic violence.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based nonprofit organizations in Ohio providing emergency shelter and supportive services for victims of family/domestic violence.
+Confirm the full requirements in the official notice before applying.